US Senate high stakes spur astronomical spending in Montana | WTOP

 Bullock made campaign finance reform a key piece of his failed bid for the Democratic 2020 presidential nomination.
 As governor he signed a measure to increase spending transparency in state elections.

+He told the Associated Press in a Wednesday interview that the huge sums being spent on his own behalf make him uneasy and that “we do need a better system.”

-During debates with Daines, he’s railed against the large donations received by the Republican from political action committees backed by the oil industry, pharmaceutical companies and other corporate interests.
+During debates with Daines, he’s railed against the millions of dollars received by the Republican from political action committees backed by the oil industry, pharmaceutical companies and other corporate interests.

-“I don’t think Senator Daines has ever met a corporate PAC that he doesn’t like,” Bullock said during a recent televised debate.
+“These groups that are spending, they’re spending big,” Bullock told The AP.
+“I hope Montanans can see through all of this noise and see who is going to be bringing people together and fighting for them.”

-Daines paints Bullock as a hypocrite, pointing out that the Democrat has benefited from outside spending and helped funnel money into races across the country when he chaired the Democratic Governors Association.
+Daines points out that the Democrat helped funnel money into races across the country when he chaired the Democratic Governors Association.

 The candidates’ campaigns account for less than half the money spent on ads to date.
 The rest comes from more than two dozen groups, with the Republican-affiliated Senate Leadership Fund and the Democratic Senatorial Campaign Committee as the two biggest spenders.